 National Judicial Network: Forum on Human Trafficking and Immigration in State Courts

-The National Immigrant Women’s Advocacy Project (NIWAP), in partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ), is developing a community of practice among state court judges that will provide peer-to-peer learning opportunities and webinars, develop publications and tools, and provide technical assistance support to judges who encounter human trafficking victims and immigrant crime victims in court.
+The National Immigrant Women’s Advocacy Project (NIWAP), in partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ), developed a community of practice among state court judges that provides peer-to-peer learning opportunities and webinars, publications and tools, and provision of technical assistance support to judges who encounter human trafficking victims and immigrant crime victims in court.

 Human Trafficking Victims: Developing Training and Tools for Courts